Running Network Simulations with BMTK#

 Simulation Engines#

 As mentioned before, BMTK is capable of simulating a wide variety of different network models across multiple levels of cell resolutions.
-To do this BMTK utilizes different backend simulator libraries, or “Simulation Engines”, depending on the nature of the model (ie. compartmental models, point models, filter models, rates based models, etc).
+To do this, BMTK utilizes different backend simulator libraries, or “Simulation Engines”, depending on the nature of the model (ie. compartmental models, point models, filter models, rates based models, etc).

 BioNet - Multicompartment Biophysicaly Detailed Simulation